AllianceSoftware/alliance-platform-py/packages/ap-audit/docs/legacy-migration.rst

 These instructions can be used to migrate a project using the legacy ``common_audit`` package to ``alliance_platform_audit``.

-The only structural change to the repository is that the :func:`~alliance_platform.audit.templatetags.alliance_platform.audit.render_audit_list` templatetag has been namespaced under ``alliance_platform.audit``.
+The only structural change to the repository is that the :ttag:`render_audit_list` templatetag has been namespaced under ``alliance_platform.audit``.

 Install the ``alliance_platform_audit`` package as per the :doc:`installation instructions <installation>`.